 We have experienced rapid growth and increased demand for our products in recent years, which have placed a strain on our management, administrative, operational and financial infrastructure.
-For example, our revenue increased from \$211.3 million for the year ended December 31, 2014 to \$272.5 million for the year ended December 31, 2015 and from \$182.5 million for the nine months ended September 30, 2015 to \$216.9 million for the nine months ended September 30, 2016.
-To handle the increase in demand, we have significantly expanded our headcount, from 352 as of December 31, 2014 to 604 as of December 31, 2016, and expect to continue to increase our headcount.
+For example, our revenue increased from \$211.3 million for the year ended December 31, 2014 to \$272.5 million for the year ended December 31, 2015 and to \$316.1 million for the year ended December 31, 2016.
+To handle this growth and increase in demand, we have significantly expanded our headcount, from 352 as of December 31, 2014 to 604 as of December 31, 2016, and expect to continue to increase our headcount.
 As we have grown, we have had to manage an increasingly larger and more complex array of internal systems and processes to scale with all aspects of our business, including our software development, contract manufacturing and purchasing, logistics and fulfillment and sales, maintenance and support.
 Our success will depend in part upon our ability to manage our growth effectively.
 To do so, we must continue to increase the productivity of our existing employees and continue to hire, train and manage new employees as needed.
 To manage domestic and international growth of our operations and personnel, we will need to continue to improve our operational, financial and management controls and our reporting processes and procedures and implement more extensive and integrated financial and business information systems.
 We may not be able to successfully implement these or other improvements to our systems and processes in an efficient or timely manner, and we may discover deficiencies in their capabilities or effectiveness.
 Our failure to improve our systems and processes, or their failure to operate effectively and in the intended manner, may result in disruption of our current operations and customer relationships, our inability to manage the growth of our business and our inability to accurately forecast our revenue, expenses and earnings.